 - Introducing security and privacy risk assessments as part of the procurement process for a new information system would offer a holistic view of the situation early in the asset lifecycle process.

-For a moment, keeping cybersecurity aside, 2020 has shown us the importance of health and health care systems in our society.
+For a moment, keeping information security aside, 2020 has shown us the importance of health and health care systems in our society.
 With the technical advancements, we realise this importance in the digital world and add trust based on verification for healthcare providers to operate safely and securely.

 Like we discussed above, it is important to understand your attack surface exposure before applying the bandage.
-Just deploying a few devices here and there would only exacerbate the problem.
+Just deploying a few devices here and there would only exacerbate the cyber security problems in healthcare.

 Know your data, Hack yourself, Train yourself, Secure your partners and vendors.